kebishaa/a-b-hypothesis-for-ad-campaign-peformance-measurement/documents/task1_1.md

 2. Control - contains user who are shown the dumy add.

 - How to target the users?
+  - This can be stated while designing the study.
+The machanism by whci we target the users may vary based on the prpblem.
+In the case of internet advertisement, users can be targeted using social media.

 - Could we use the counts of yes and no answers to make a judgment on which experiment is performing better?
 For example if #yes > #no for the exposed group than the control group, could we declare that the ad had a significant impact Why or why not?